jghelani-hl/docker-demo-hl/README.md

 # Demo

+All this technical talk is great, but let's see how this works in practice.
+Let's start by installing Docker on your local machine.
+You can download Docker Desktop from [here](https://www.docker.com/products/docker-desktop).
+Docker Desktop is available for Windows and macOS.
+If you are using Linux, you can install Docker Engine.
+You can find the installation instructions for Docker Engine [here](https://docs.docker.com/engine/install/).

+I have Docker Desktop installed on my system, and I will show you that later, but while we are going through the demo, I will use the command line to interact with Docker.
+You can use the Docker Desktop GUI if you prefer.
+The commands are the same, but the GUI makes it easier to see what's going on.

 There are various ways to create images and run containers.
 You can either use pre-built images from docker hub or private repos, or you can create your own images.

 Let’s look at all these options starting from terminal commands to then using Dockerfile to build images and then finally using docker-compose for multi-container setups.

 ## Docker Run

 The simplest way of starting a docker container is by using a pre-built image.
-We will use Node as an example in the demos today, but there are pre-built images for various environments - depending on your needs.
+We will use Node as an example in the demos today, but there are many other pre-built images for various environments - depending on your needs - all available on Docker Hub.

+By the end of today, we will have an extremely simple MERN stack application set up with a React frontend, a Node backend, and a MongoDB database.
+We will use Docker to containerize each of these services and run them in isolated environments.

 To run a docker container, you simply write the following: